 All users of Church owned devices containing personal data will have access controls (user accounts) in place to allow audit of access.

 All users of Church owned devices will ensure that such equipment is not left unattended or in an unsecured state.

 All distributed personal data (eg membership lists) will have access limited to those with legitimate needs to access, and this list of people will be available on request.

 Recordings of services which have been live-streamed and stored on YouTube are in the Public Domain and outside the scope of Saint Mark’s PCC to keep secure.

 Data deletion policy

-All personal data will be deleted within 21 days of receipt of a formal request, made to the Data Controller through the appropriate representative.
+All personal data held by Saint Mark’s will be deleted within 21 days of receipt of a formal request, made to the Data Controller through the appropriate representative.

 Exceptions are made for any data required to be held by the parish by law.